The ‘best’ dry dog food is quite a subjective concept, considering that all dogs are unique with potentially very different nutritional requirements.

 Wagg dog food is a balanced food range but more at the budget end, and yet remains highly rated by happy dogs and owners.

-They even produce hypoallergenic grain free food which is what we’ve chosen to review here.
+They even produce vat free food which is what we’ve chosen to review here.
 The food contains no added wheat, dairy, soya or artificial colours.
-Made in Britain from ingredients including meat and chicken (4%) derivitaves, vegetable protein, oils and fats with added vitamins and minerals and yucca extract, Wagg meets your dogs nurtritional needs with a complete balanced food.
+Made in Britain from ingredients including cereals, meat and animal (4%) derivitaves, vegetable protein, oils and fats with added vitamins and minerals and yucca extract, Wagg meets your dogs nurtritional needs with a complete balanced food.

 Yucca is an ingredient often added for digestion and to reduce flatulence as are the added prebiotics, and citrus extract to aid immune health.
 You only need to read the copious amounts of happy reviews from other dog owners to know that Wagg is not to be sniffed at!